Court Filing Services · All 50 States

 Built for the way filings actually happen

-Different practice areas, different filing rhythms — same disciplined approach to format compliance, rejection handling, and on-time submission.
+Different practice areas, different filing rhythms — the same disciplined approach to format compliance, rejection handling, and on-time submission.

-Attorneys & Litigators
+Attorneys & litigators

-Insurance Defense
+Insurance defense

-Family Law & Divorce
+Family law & divorce

-Family law attorneys filing petitions, responses, motions, and post-judgment paperwork in family courts where deadline compliance is critical.
+Attorneys filing petitions, responses, motions, and post-judgment paperwork in family courts where deadline compliance is critical.

-Corporate Legal
+Corporate legal

-Pro se litigants who need their filings submitted in proper format, on time, with rejection handling — without navigating each court's portal themselves.
+Pro se litigants who need filings submitted in proper format, on time, with rejection handling — without navigating each court's portal themselves.

-If your question isn't here, just email info@served123.com or use the form above.
+Not here?
+Email info@served123.com or use the form above.

 What types of documents can you file?